hkuchynski/jsketch-cli/README.md

 A CLI to launch an interactive development environment for writing and documenting code.
 Design credit to Stephen Grider.

 To open the application run `npx jsketch-cli serve` from your terminal and follow the instructions.
+Check the package out on [NPM](https://www.npmjs.com/package/jsketch-cli?activeTab=code).

 ### Featuring: